-- 1) Once the last item on the Anthropometry form (ANT) has been keyed into the DMS, the technician will be notified with a pop-up message if the participant has been selected for repeat measurements. - 2) The repeat measurements should be done as soon as they can be fit in to the participant's and technician's schedules.
+- 1) The Anthropometry Quality Control (AQC) form in CDART has an algorithm that will provide a code =1 if the participant has been selected for repeat measurements. - 2) The repeat measurements should be done as soon as they can be fit in to the participant's and technician's schedules.
 When more than one trained technician is available, the repeat measurements should be assignment randomly to one of the certified technicians, say, by coin toss. - 3) The technician who repeats the measurements completes the Anthropometry Quality Control (AQC) form, identical to the Anthropometry form, without looking at the measurement determined by the first technician.